Jia Cang (Home Store Puer)

 Aged puer tea has greater health benefits and a sweeter taste, so Chinese people like to store some puer tea at home for later use.
 This shu puer is made in the most popular style for everyday use and for storage.
-Shu puer used to be more popular in China than sheng puer, used to soothe stomachs during illness or after eating rich foods.
+Shu puer used to be more popular in China than sheng puer, used as a home remedy for soothing stomachs during illness or after eating rich foods.
 Families in China like this grade of puer because it is affordable and very easy to store.
 It is also popular for its rich taste.
-The medium-sized leaves provide for a deep, robust flavor.
-The color is dark brown with shu puer tea’s signature reddish overtones.
-This tea is both sweet and rich without earthines, making this an affordable option for people who are new to shu puer and want to purchase a smaller amount without investing in a cake.
-No chemicals were used in the production process for this tea.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.

 Jia Cang (Home Store Puer) 2012 brewing guidelines